JordanEmme/wedding/content/en/homepage/venue.md

 and photos.
 It will be a very family friendly affair with lots of opportunity for little ones to play!

-the park itself features open woodland, beautiful gardens, adventure play areas and animal parks, as well as an onsite spa. with so much to do we would recommend setting some time aside to enjoy it, either on the morning of the wedding or the day after. should you be so lucky, you will also get to meet Kevin, the resident peacock.
+The park itself features open woodland, beautiful gardens, adventure play areas and animal parks, as well as an onsite spa.
+With so much to do we would recommend setting some time aside to enjoy it, either the morning of the wedding or the day after.
+Should you be so lucky, you will also get to meet Kevin, the resident peacock.

 Free onsite parking is available in the Country Park car park.